Skip to content

 • Brake fluid level: Check the and top it off if necessary

-• Brake pads: Inspect the and shoes for wear and replace them if necessary
+• Brake pads: Inspect the shoes for wear and replace them if necessary

-• Brake drums and rotors: Check the for wear and replace them if necessary
+• Brake drums and rotors: Check them for wear and replace them if necessary

 • Brake lines: Make sure all the brake lines are in good condition and not leaking